 Featured sessions will be held online.
 SiPC4 has adopted a weekly format for publishing sessions and live Q&As.
 Once dropped, sessions will be available to view at any time.
 The schedule for live events will be determined through direct polling of registered SiPC4 attendees.
 This weekly format allows SiPC4 to pivot our programming in response to world events and as such a formal schedule will not be posted in advance.

 The SiPC4 Organizing Committee is currently accepting proposals and session ideas HERE.

 Shakespeare in Prisons Network: In Conversation

-Join us for a series of panel discussions and live Q&As addressing topics of immediate concern to the prison arts practitioner community in the shadow of COVID-19.
+Watch our series of roundtable discussions and live Q&As addressing topics of immediate concern to the prison arts practitioner community in the shadow of COVID-19.